nicole-lancaster/url-shortener-microservice/README.md

 # URL Shortener Microservice

-A simple microservice to parse request headers, live version is hosted on replit here: https://url-shortener-microservice-1.nicole-lancaste.repl.co/
+A simple microservice to shorten any valid URL.

 ## Description